Meta's Threads: An Emerging Threat to Twitter's Dominance?

 In May 2021, Facebook introduced ‘Neighborhoods,’ a feature that bore a striking resemblance to ‘Nextdoor,’ a popular hyperlocal social networking app.
 However, the company decided to shut down Neighborhoods in September 2022.

-In June 2023, Meta launched the Blue Subscription feature on Facebook and Instagram, following the footsteps of Twitter.
+In June 2023, Meta launched the Blue Subscription feature on Facebook and Instagram, following Twitter’s footsteps.

 Mastodon’s open-source decentralized model, established seven years ago, witnessed a surge in new users immediately after Elon Musk’s Twitter acquisition.
 Similarly, Bluesky, a decentralized platform initiated by Twitter founder Jack Dorsey, is currently in the beta stage.
 In contrast to Twitter, Bluesky aims to empower users by granting them greater control over their feeds.
 The platform plans to provide users with the ability to choose from a range of recommendation algorithms, enabling them to curate their own personalized experiences.